-Arriving at effective use of CRM (see “What exactly is a CRM?“) practices will require collaboration between the O&E digital engagement team and the Extension faculty and staff who create and foster valued relationships with partners and constituents across Oregon (basically, all of you, right?).
+Arriving at effective use of CRM (see “What exactly is a CRM?“) practices will require collaboration between the Navigator digital engagement team and the Extension faculty and staff who create and foster valued relationships with partners and constituents across Oregon—all of you, right?

-All of that collaborative work is done by people.
+All that collaborative work is done by people.

 The single greatest factor to allow people to perform better together is trust.
 In the case of building a CRM practice together across the Extension Service, I’m thinking of trust we will build upon in these areas:

 - Our shared goal to follow through on OSU Extension Service’s organizational mission

 - The urgency of collecting information about partners and constituents in a shared resource — a database